OneKey-Network/addressability-framework/mvp-spec/publishers-requirements.md

 ```
 <!--partial-end-->

-The Ad Server must sign the Seeds ("source"."signature").
-The Elliptic Curve Digital Signature Algorithm
+The Publisher must sign the Seeds ("source"."signature").
-(ECDSA) is used for this purpose.
-NIST P-256 coupled with the hash algorithm
-SHA-256 is applied on a built string relying on the Seed data
-and the PAF Data.

 Here is how to build the UTF-8 string for then generating the signature: